nsankareswari-70/Python-Miniproject1/README.md

 ```
 ```
 # Output:
-Please enter a integer value for the Celsius temperature: 40 The Fahrenheit equivalent of 40 degrees Celsius is 104
+Please enter an integer value for the Celsius temperature: 40 The Fahrenheit equivalent of 40 degrees Celsius is 104
 ```